Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 However, the Progressive Party made significant progress.
 Along with Helen Suzman, who was re-elected for Houghton, five other members were elected, including party leader Colin Eglin.
 A by-election soon after resulted in the election of a seventh member of the caucus.
 The United Party received 41 seats.
 In addition, Harry Schwarz, the head of the Transvaal United Party, was elected to Parliament.
 Schwartz would eventually lead a breakaway from the United Party and become one of Apartheid’s most vocal opponents in Parliament, first creating the Reform Party and then joining forces with the Progressive Party to form the Progressive Reform Party in 1975, led by Colin Eglin.

-See Also Did It Snow in South Africa?
+See Also Where to Buy Truth Serum in South Africa?

 Nominations were accepted through March 18th.
 A total of 334 candidates were nominated for 171 seats: 137 for the National Party, 110 for the United Party, 46 for the Herstigte Nasionale Party, 23 for the Progressive Party, 7 for the Democratic Party, and 11 for others.